MyCarrier-DevOps/go-client-langfuse/README.md

 ### Creating a Client

+You can create a client in two ways:

+#### Option 1: Using Environment Variables

-First, load the configuration from environment variables, then create a client:
+Load the configuration from environment variables, then create a client:

 ```go
 package main